Create AI videos with 230+ avatars in 140+ languages.

 This approach removes the pressure of instructional videos that were otherwise ineffective due to their length.
 The easily digestible, three-minute format of micro-lessons helps make complex subjects more approachable.

-Micro-videos are more about the length and subject matter than the overall look of the instructional video.
-Frequently, micro-training videos employ kinetic typography and whiteboard animations, webcasts and live demos, or interactive videos.
+I think microlearning videos are more about the length and subject matter than the overall look of the instructional video.
+I often add kinetic typography, whiteboard animations, webcasts, live demos, or interactive elements to my microlearning videos.

 - Short and sweet product knowledge training